AI CRO

 Despite the long history of research on rigidity, the construct continues to attract researchers from a variety of psychological disciplines (D'Aunno & Sutton, 1992; McKelvie, 1990).

 An examination of published research reveals that the term rigidity continues to be commonly used by psychological researchers.
-Between 1967 and 1998 the term rigidity was used in the abstracts or titles of 1,733 published articles contained in the PsycINFO database (revealed through a free-text search of WebSPIRS in 9/98 for the term rigidity).
+Between 1967 and 1998 the term rigidity was used in the abstracts or titles of 1,733 published articles contained in the PsycINFO database.
 The term continues to be current; between 1990 and 1998 it was used in the abstracts of 494 published studies.

 Defining the psychology of rigidity

 Early approaches to the study of rigidity treated it as a unidimensional continuum ranging from rigid at one end to flexible at the other.
-The notion of rigidity as a unidimensional construct dates back to the late 1800s and was later articulated by Spearman (1927), who described it as "mental inertia" (Lankes, 1915; Pinard, 1932).
+Spearman (1927) described it as mental inertia.
 Spearman is widely known for introducing the g factor; less widely known is that he also proposed a p factor (perseveration factor).
-According to Spearman, g consisted of the amount of mental energy available and p was the inertia of this energy.

 A useful development since 1959 has been Rokeach's The Open and Closed Mind (1960).
 Summarising the wide range of approaches to the construct, Rokeach defined rigidity as a resistance to change in beliefs, attitudes, or personal habits.
 The usefulness of this definition is its multidimensional nature.